andrecaiado/nestjs-blockchain-txs/README.md

 # NestJS Blockchain and Cryptocurrency transactions

-A NestJS project that demonstrates (generally) how blockchain works in the context of cryptocurrency transactions.
+A NestJS project that demonstrates (conceptually) how blockchain works in the context of cryptocurrency transactions.

 ## Disclaimer